dribnet/purvs/README.md

 06/05/20

+Update 8: Still working through the alphabet.
+I think I am going to draw out more letters by hand so I can see what I could possible do before trying to put all of the code into it.

 Update 7: Working through the alphabet.
 I really want to change the labels to my parameters so it isn't as confusing for my brain but its not working.
 I also think I might get rid of the stroke parameter cause I am hardly using it.

 Update 6: I am starting to be able to transfer my code over into draw letters and letters, I think I will need to re name some parameter names and my brain is getting confused.
 I also have hand drawn all my letters out to help make the conversion into code easier